0974201/werkplaats-5/readme.md

 ### Testing

 You can test the nodes by following the same steps as described in [usage](#usage).
 When clicking on the `Execute node` button, you will see an output screen on the right.
 The JSON output is displayed there, as well as in the logs.
-Errors will also show there.
+Errors will also show on the canvas.

 Additionally, you can test the output without having your bot sending a chat message on Telegram by removing the Trigger node and the `SendMessage` action node.